-- On day 2, the aim was to keep my phone out of reach and put it in my bag instead of my pocket.
+- On day 2, I aimed to keep my phone out of reach and in my bag instead of my pocket.

-- On day 3, the aim was not to take any photos, which was quite easy.
+- On day 3, the aim was not to take any photos.

 - On day 4, the aim was to delete an app that I used more than I wanted to.
-This led to Facebook, Twitter and LinkedIn all being deleted from my phone.
+So I deleted Facebook, Twitter and LinkedIn from my phone.

-- On day 5, I took a fake-cation and put my phone on aeroplane mode to have fewer distractions during the day.
+- On day 5, I took a fake cation and put my phone in aeroplane mode to have fewer distractions during the day.

-- On day 6, I aimed to observe things that I normally would have missed if I had been glued to my phone, especially while on public transport.
+- On day 6, I aimed to observe things that I would have missed if glued to my phone, especially while on public transport.

 - On day 7, I tried to make something creative.
-This consisted of me cooking a nice meal for dinner, and it didn’t taste too bad either.
+It consisted of me cooking a nice meal for dinner, and it didn’t taste too bad either.

-As the above-left data shows, I managed to pick up my phone three times less per day.
-My baseline of 21 times per day was 9 less than the average Australian already, but I’m glad that I could reduce it further to 18 times per day.
+As the above data shows, I managed to pick up my phone three times less per day.
+My baseline was nine less than the average Australian already, but I’m glad to reduce it to 18 times per day.

-The second picture is more fascinating to me.
+The second picture is interesting to me.
 My phone use took up 7% of my waking life across the challenge.
 It still seems too much, but it was a decent drop from 12% of my waking life the week before.

-As shown in the data above on the right, the average person who takes on the ‘Bored and Brilliant Challenge’ creates 58 minutes more free time each day by cutting down their phone usage.
+As shown in the data above, the average person who takes on the ‘Bored and Brilliant Challenge’ creates 58 minutes more free time each day by cutting down their phone usage.
 That’s nearly an extra hour each day to do whatever you want.
 If people feel time-poor already, that might be a lovely feeling.

 Other Suggestions for Cutting Down Screen Time

-- Book in social outings or join a club or sports team.
-Exercise is also great for both mental and physical health, so combining socialising with exercise is recommended.
+- Book social outings or join a club or sports team.
+Exercise is also great for mental and physical health, so combining socialising with exercise is recommended.

 - Develop a list of other non-screen activities that you may enjoy and can do regularly.

-- If you use a TV streaming site such as Stan or Netflix, decide if there is a program you really want to watch and how long you want to watch before you switch it on.
-Then, you can set an alarm or reminder to help manage binge-watching.
+- If you use a TV streaming site such as Stan or Netflix, decide if there is a program you really want to watch and how long you want to watch it before you switch it on.
+Then, you can set the alarm or reminder to help manage binge-watching.

 - Stop leaving your TV on in the background or switching it on as soon as you get home.
 Listening to most music is likely to be more relaxing than watching TV.

 - Install the app or plugin ‘Freedom’ on your computer.
-This helps you block certain sites that you can waste a lot of time on and make setting limits for yourself easier.
+Freedom helps you block specific sites you can waste time on and makes it easier to set limits for yourself.

-Hopefully, with everything discussed here, you can now see the potential pitfalls of excessive use of technological devices, especially those involving bright screens.
+Hopefully, with everything discussed here, you can now see the potential pitfalls of excessive technological devices, especially those involving bright screens.

 If you feel rushed, always complain about being busy, spend too much time on your phone, or want to find more time for social and leisure activities, I encourage you to consider the role that technology plays in your life.
-If there is an area where it is becoming problematic or causing you distress, I recommend implementing any of the above suggestions or challenges to see what difference it can make in your life.
+Suppose there is an area where it is becoming problematic or causing you distress.
+In that case, I recommend implementing any of the above suggestions or challenges to see what difference it can make in your life.